polypoly-eu/polyPod/README.md

 * [`.editorconfig`](.editorconfig) for general editor configuration.
 * [`.eslintrc.cjs`](.eslintrc.cjs) for specific JS/TS linting rules.

+## Documentation

+To generate the source code documentation, run:

+    $ ./build.js doc

+For a complete overview, see [docs/README.md](docs/README.md).

 ## Branches

 Ongoing development is happening in the `main` branch.
 We aim to keep it stable